 Is it any good?

-Paulie sounds like a recipe for disaster -- a talking parrot, a stuttering kid, and a bird on a very long road trip.
-But it's a sweet, charming film (featuring some great scenery shots) about a girl, her pet, and the exciting acquaintances he makes in his search to reunite with her that proves far more endearing and less cornball than it has any right to be.
+Paulie sounds like a recipe for disaster -- a talking parrot, a stuttering kid, and a bird on a very long road trip -- but it actually works.
+It's a sweet, charming film (featuring some great scenery shots) about a girl, her pet, and the exciting acquaintances he makes in his search to reunite with her that proves far more endearing and less cornball than it has any right to be.